Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 # 🐣 Getting Started Guide

-If you want to run Twiga on your own computer (and even text your own version of the chatbot) this is the guide for you.
+If you want to run Twiga on your own computer (and even test your own version of the chatbot) this is the guide for you.

 > [!Note]
 >